grab/engineering-blog/_posts/2021-02-23-reducing-your-go-binary-size.md

 *   Allow reuse of common Grab tools in different projects by running the zero dependency version of the tools on demand whenever needed.
 *   Allow a more flexible staging/dev/shadow deployment of new features.

-## Adoption of containerisation
+## Adoption of Containerisation

 Engineering teams at Grab use the containerisation model to build and deploy services at scale.
-Our containerisation effort helps the development teams move faster by:
+Our containerisation efforts help the development teams move faster by:

 *   Providing a consistent environment across development, testing and production
 *   Deploying software efficiently